 Timing is Everything

-There is a sequence in each retrograde cycle.
+There is a sequence in each retrograde cycle and five main parts:

 Before Mercury goes retrograde (and is direct) do the following: